 We’ve discussed a few of the reasons you may want to consider converting your garage, but let’s review just what these remodels have to offer:

-- Generally, a garage conversion should cost you less than adding onto your home
+- Generally, a garage conversion will cost less than adding onto your home’s structure

-- If you need to supplement your income, you could benefit greatly from an income-generating conversion – especially if you can DIY some of the necessary labor
+- If you need to supplement your income, you can benefit greatly from an income-generating conversion by turning your garage into a short-term rental property – especially if you DIY some of the necessary labor.

 The Cons Of Converting Your Garage